 FIs are requested to implement (preferably tailor-made) written internal guidelines or directives.
-Also, an FI-internal competence centre for combating money laundering must be established.
+Also, an FI-internal competence centre for combating money laundering and terrorist finance must be established.
 The individuals in charge of such duty have to file a variety of personal records with the SRO or FINMA to evidence their qualification to do so.
 They must be trained in AML matters on a regular basis.

-In February 2013, the Federal Council proposed changes to the AMLA that would provide for additional compliance obligations of the covered institutions and persons, who become obligated to check whether funds received have been declared.
+The aforementioned proposed changes to the AMLA provide for additional compliance obligations of the covered institutions and natural persons.
+According to the original proposals submitted by the Federal Council (but not yet approved by Parliament), FIs would have become obligated to check whether funds received are tax compliant.